Bloc/Webflow-BlocJams-Screencasts/06-browse-controls.md

 * positioned `navBg` to be top left with a z-index of 0
 * changed the fill color to #313131

+We've created some simple icons for our navigation bar, however, to make sure users understand the actions, we've included a label to go with each of them.
+While this adds more elements to the page, it provides some visual and text context.

 Let's personalize our page with a custom avatar image:

 <center>